 Some notes on making a custom cable for daisy-chaining multiple E-MU samplers to share an external SCSI disc.

-one was attempted using a 50-way ribbon cable with IDC
+home-brew one was attempted using a 50-way ribbon cable with IDC

 of splitting the ribbon in the middle; you have to connect

 ...so I wouldn't recommend this type of connector if you can avoid it - they are also extortionately expensive compared to the centronics.
 Don't be tempted to use a 25-pin connector unless it's a very short cable - the extra 25 wires act as screens between each signal wire.